Using Artificial Intelligence to Schedule Athletics Meets

 • Children must stand with one foot in front of the other.
 If throwing with the right hand, the left foot should be forward (and vice versa for left-handed children).

-• Children must not go into the throwing area unless requested by the official.
+• Children must not enter the throwing area unless requested by the official.

 • Children not throwing must be positioned behind the safety line.

-Any athlete who steps over the throwing line will still have the throw measured.
+Any athlete who steps over the throwing line still has the throw measured.
 Instead of a No Throw:

 • U12s over the line: deduct 3m from the measured distance